Chart Color Schemes

 Mandurah - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 The dwelling structure in Mandurah - North, as per the latest Census, consisted of 94.1% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Perth metro had 85.0% houses and 15.0% other dwellings.
-Home ownership in Mandurah - North was 25.4%, with the remaining dwellings either mortgaged (52.5%) or rented (22.1%).
+Home ownership in Mandurah - North stood at 25.4%, with the rest of dwellings either mortgaged (52.5%) or rented (22.1%).
 The median monthly mortgage repayment in the area was $1,837, higher than Perth metro's average of $1,733.
-The median weekly rent figure was $350, compared to Perth metro's $300.
-Nationally, Mandurah - North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent figure was recorded at $350, compared to Perth metro's $300.
+Nationally, Mandurah - North's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing